 A cosmetology student demonstrates her hair styling skills during the facility tour.

-Front Row (l to r): Dr. Brenda Jones, former provost, South Campus; Marie Flickinger, chair, San Jacinto College Board of Trustees; Dylan Menard, office of U.S. Rep. Briscoe Cain; Dr. Brenda Hellyer, Chancellor, San Jacinto College; Kevin Morris, dean of business and technology, South Campus; Dr. Aaron Knight, provost, South Campus; and Christine DiCosimo, office of U.S. Rep. Briscoe Cain.
+Front Row (l to r): Dr. Brenda Jones, former provost, South Campus; Marie Flickinger, chair, San Jacinto College Board of Trustees; Dylan Menard, office of State Rep. Briscoe Cain; Dr. Brenda Hellyer, Chancellor, San Jacinto College; Kevin Morris, dean of business and technology, South Campus; Dr. Aaron Knight, provost, South Campus; and Christine DiCosimo, office of State Rep. Briscoe Cain.

 Second Row: Sandra Ramirez, vice chancellor, human resources/organizational talent, San Jacinto College.

 Third Row (l to r): Dean Barnes, San Jacinto College Foundation Board of Directors, and James Kantara, MSOC manager, KBR.

 Fourth Row (l to r): Dr. Allatia Harris, vice chancellor, strategic initiatives, workforce development, community relations, and diversity, San Jacinto College; Van A. Wigginton, provost, Central Campus; and Dan Mims, member, San Jacinto College Board of Trustees.

 Fifth Row (l to r): Rob Stanicic, chief technology innovations, San Jacinto College; Teri Crawford, vice chancellor, external relations, and executive director, San Jacinto College Foundation; and Dr. Alexander Okwonna, provost, North Campus.